DragonsEG/G1-django-blog-app/readme.md

 # Blog Management System

 **Blog Management System** is a Django web application designed to efficiently create, manage, and publish blog posts.
 It includes user registration, authentication, post creation and editing, commenting, tagging, category, password change, and search functionality.
-Users can choose to publish posts immediately or save them as drafts.
+Users can choose to publish posts immediately or save them as drafts and user can create company and Managers can send requests to users to join their company as writers.

 ## Features